feross/simple-peer/README.md

 Destroy and cleanup this peer connection.

-If the optional `onclose` paramter is passed, then it will be registered as a listener on the 'close' event.
+If the optional `onclose` parameter is passed, then it will be registered as a listener on the 'close' event.

 ### `stream = peer.getDataStream()`